Table of Contents

 According to the North Dakota State Board of Accountancy, the first qualification for the CPA exam is a good moral character.
 A lack of a history of dishonesty or felonious action indicates moral integrity.
 Failure to meet this condition may result in the board refusing to issue a certificate.
 If the applicant is judged to be unqualified for the certificate of good moral, the board may issue a statement that contains evidence.

 For the North Dakota CPA exam, there is no minimum age restriction to take the CPA exam.
 The state of North Dakota has no residence restrictions.
 To take the test in North Dakota, you do not need to be a US citizen.

 North Dakota Minimum Educational Requirements

-As part of the CPA exam application process, CPA applicants in North Dakota (ND) must have at least 150 semester hours of college education, including a baccalaureate or higher degree or its equivalent awarded by a college or institution approved by the board.
+As part of the North Dakota CPA education requirements, CPA applicants in North Dakota (ND) must have at least 150 semester hours of college education, including a baccalaureate or higher degree or its equivalent awarded by a college or institution approved by the board.
 The whole educational program must include accounting courses or equivalent as established by board rule to be suitable.

 - Accounting or equivalent courses (24 semester hours), such as:

 - Business courses (24 semester hours), which include:

 - Up to three hours of economics courses may be included in other business courses